DualBrain/CheckersSolitaire/README.md

 If your interested in finding out more about the game that inspired this one, you can actually read all about it yourself thanks to [AtariArchives.org](http://www.atariarchives.org/).
 David's version of the game is called "[One Check](http://www.atariarchives.org/basicgames/showpage.php?page=122)" (following this link will take you to a scanned image of the pages from the book).

 Update (2021-01-12): The last time I looked at this project was to make it available on GitHub back in 2012; prior to that it was published on AddressOf.com around 2005.
 In this update, migrated to WinForms on .NET 5!

+Update (2022-08-04): In this update, migrated to WinForms on .NET 6!

 Notes: